Vulkro vs Semgrep

 - You want the OWASP API Top 10 + LLM Top 10 (LLM01 / LLM06) out of the box.

-- You want a per-term license with no auto-renewal (Vulkro Pro is $19/month or $149/year; the term expires and the CLI keeps working — only the bundle and new detector packs stop).
+- You want a per-term license with no auto-renewal (Vulkro Pro is $39/month or $349/year; the term expires and the CLI keeps working, only the new detector packs stop while the free CVE bundle keeps updating).

 Migration: bring your Semgrep rules to Vulkro